 - In a large nonstick skillet, warm the sesame oil over medium-high heat.

-- Add the pork, garlic, ginger, and chili garlic sauce; cook, stirring often, breaking up the pork into crumbles with a wooden spoon until no pink remains, about 3-4 minutes.
+- Add the pork.
+Cook, stirring often, breaking it up into crumbles with a wooden spoon until no pink remains, about 3-4 minutes.
+Add in the garlic, ginger, and chili garlic sauce.
 Season with salt and pepper.
 Drain off fat.

 - Toss in the scallions.

-- Serve in bowls or as lettuce wraps and enjoy!
+- Serve as is in bowls or as lettuce wraps and enjoy!